cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## KEM from Diffie-Hellman {#group}

-This section describes a simple KEM built from a Diffie-Hellman group.  **This KEM is not IND-CCA secure**.
-It is, however IND-CPA secure under either the Decisional Diffie-Hellman assumption or the Hashed Decisional Diffie-Hellman assumption, depending on the details of the ElementToSharedSecret function
+This section describes a simple KEM built from a Diffie-Hellman group.  **This KEM is not a secure KEM in the sense of the IND-CCA standard usually applied (it meets the lower IND-CPA standard {{ABR01}}), and thus should not be used on its own.**  However, using the constructions in this document, it can be used as a component of an IND-CCA hybrid KEM, as discussed in {{security-considerations}}.
-{{ABR01}}.

-The KEM construction here differs from the DHKEM construction in the HPKE specification {{RFC9180}}.
-DHKEM performs additional hashing steps to mix certain metadata into the shared secret; this construction is more minimal.

 The traditional Diffie-Hellman construction depends on an abelian group G with a chosen group generator or "base point" `B`, in which the discrete-log problem is